catenglaender/public-notes/ILIAS-development/2025/page-header-tabs-subtabs/page-header-tabs-subtabs-analysis.md

 Even if there are specialized screens for some of those activities, we rarely simplify or optimize the page header.
 The user generally has to set and find their own focus and disregard (in some cases) dozens of elements irrelevant to their current task.

+There is a lot to be gained to refine our interfaces more towards specific User Intent in the future:

+> User goals, which comprise needs, desires, and expectations, lie at the heart of successful product design.
+Understanding these goals and translating them into design not only drives user engagement and satisfaction but also ultimately bolsters product success.[^design-bootcamp-user-goals]

+[^design-bootcamp-user-goals]: Anaïs Gracia.
+User Goals. medium.com.
+July 15, 2023. https://medium.com/design-bootcamp/user-goals-381b8c61f3dc visited August 21, 2025.

 The UI in ILIAS often mirrors the capabilities of the Implementation Model.
 It's generally structured by what the system can do and what objects and fields it has internally.
+It shows functionality a user can use to achieve their goals, but they often have to figure out for themselves what to focus on.

 In some cases though, we do already adapt to User Intents:
 - A user with only the permission to take the test, actually sees a highly minimized interface with fewer to even no tabs.